Powerlearnproject/se-day1-assignment-Mal-Raven/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Answer:Prompt engineering- This is the process of crafting and refining input prompts to guide AI models in generating accurate and            relevant responses.
+       Importance:
+        (1)Enhances Output Quality: Well-designed prompts lead to more precise and contextually appropriate AI responses.
+        (2)Maximizes Utility: Effective prompts help users better leverage the AI's capabilities for various tasks.
+        (3)Reduces Ambiguity: Clear prompts minimize vague or irrelevant outputs.
+        (4)Optimizes Efficiency: Good prompts result in quicker, more effective interactions with the AI.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Answer: Vague Prompt- How to Plant Yam